the0xalex/Pretty/README.md

 included with macOS devtools, and I knew I could write it myself in < 5 minutes.

 In my initial testing, piping to pretty is 72% faster and 60% more power efficient than piping to the stock `python3 -m json.tool`.
-The compiled executable is also less than 100kb.
+The compiled executable is also under 100kb.

+This is still not good, but it was good enough for me.

 Fun fact: Linux target is 5 times faster than the macOS target (doesn't have to go through objC for the syscalls).